kubecost/docs/availability-tiers.md

 `Production` | 1 | Intended for production jobs that are not necessarily mission critical.
 `Staging` or `Dev` | 2 | Meant for experimental or development resources.
 Redundancy or availability is not a high priority.

+To apply a namespace tier, add a `tier` namespace label to reflect the desired value.

 Have questions or feedback?
 Contact us at <team@kubecost.com>.